-The goal of the program is to train fellows to assume leadership roles in academic, tertiary care, or public health microbiology laboratories.
+The goal of the program is to train fellows to assume leadership roles in academic, tertiary care, and public health microbiology laboratories.
 Philosophically we believe that this education is best accomplished through hands-on instruction in microbiological methods, direct participation in the consultative and administrative activities of the microbiology laboratory, and participation in activities of the infectious disease, pharmacy, and infection control/hospital epidemiology departments.
 The organization of the program reflects these goals.
+We also emphasize scholarly contributions in the forms of translational clinical microbiology studies and/or authorship of chapters and reviews during fellowship training.
 Fellows have rotations at Children's Hospital Boston and the Massachusetts State Laboratory to ensure sufficient exposure to pediatric and public health microbiology, respectively.

-Associate Program Directors
+Associate Program Directors and Faculty

-Stefan Riedel, MD, PhD, Associate Medical Director, Clinical Microbiology, Beth Israel Deaconess Medical Center
+Stefan Riedel, MD, PhD, Associate Medical Director, Clinical Microbiology, Beth Israel Deaconess Medical Center.